MechanicalRabbit/DataKnots.jl/doc/src/primer.md

     3 │  6 │
     =#

-Broadcasting a function over a query argument performs a `Lift` implicitly, building a query component.
+Broadcasting a function over a query argument makes queries.
+For example, `double.(It)` is also a query that doubles its input.

     unitknot[Lift(1:3) >> double.(It)]
     #=>